n0t0/kubernetes/README.md

 $ kubectl rollout undo <> --> rollout to prev version
 $ kubectl rollout undo <> --to-revision=n --> rollout to any prev version

-### Services

-- when using Deployments, when updaing the image version, pods are terminated and new pods take the place of older pods
-- that's why Pods hould never be accesssed directly, but always throught a Service
-- a Service is a logical bridge between the `mortal` pods and other services or end-users

-### Service Type

-- ClusterIP (default) --> reachable inside the cluster only
-- NodePort --> outside the cluster, through IPs on the nodes themselves
-- LoadBalancer (cloud)
-- ExternalName --> adds CNAME DNS record to CoreDNS only

-- Ingress

 ### Create a Service to expose <APPLICATION>

 $ kubectl expose pod redis --port=6379 --name redis-service